Bthekid13/Blocmetrics/README.md

 #Blocmetrics in a nutshell:

-  Client-side Javascript snippets (that you plug in) allow you to track events (page visits) on your website.
+  Client-side Javascript snippets (you plug them in) allow you to track events (page visits) on your website.

   A Server-side API saves those events to a database––which you can access anytime.